0liverScott/YOLO-Dataset-Toolkit/README.md

 ### Check Duplication
 ![image](https://user-images.githubusercontent.com/97486738/201038744-938aa71b-e035-49b4-812d-6e732a4f1ba5.png)
 Use to find filename duplication.
 It is useful to check test/validation set leakage.
+You can make log file.